 As of December 31, 2024, the Company deemed seven of its loans held-for-investment with an aggregate outstanding principal balance of \$453.3 million, compared to seven loans with an aggregate outstanding principal balance of \$401.6 million as of December 31, 2023, to be collateral-dependent in accordance with its policy.
 Therefore, the allowance for credit losses associated with these loans was based on the estimates of the fair value of the loans' underlying property collateral, less costs to sell, if applicable, and the loans are measured at fair value on a nonrecurring basis using significant unobservable inputs and would be classified as Level 3 assets in the fair value hierarchy.
 As of December 31, 2024, and 2023, five and seven loans, respectively, with an aggregate outstanding principal balance of \$377.2 million and \$401.6 million, respectively, were valued using a discounted cash flow model.
-The significant unobservable inputs used to estimate the fair value on these loans as of December 31, 2024, and 2023, include the exit capitalization rate, which ranged from 6.25% to 13.00%, and 6.00% to 13.00%, respectively, and the discount rate, which ranged from 7.75% to 14.00%, and 7.25% to 13.50%, respectively.
-As of December 31, 2024, the weighted average exit capitalization rate by unpaid principal balance and weighted average discount rate by unpaid principal balance was 8.97% and 10.57%, respectively.
+The significant unobservable inputs used to estimate the fair value on these loans as of December 31, 2024, and 2023, include the exit capitalization rate, which ranged from 6.25% to 13.00%, and 6.00% to 13.00%, respectively, and the discount rate, which ranged from 7.75% to 14.00%, and 7.25% to 13.00%, respectively and the discount rate, which ranged discount rate by unpaid principal balance and weighted average discount rate by unpaid principal balance and weighted average discount rate by unpaid principal balance was 8.97% and 10.57%, respectively.